Last Updated on

 Cloud hosting, on the other hand, has impeccable uptimes since the users are on a dedicated server.
 Even though there is an aspect of shared resources, problems on one server only mean websites are moved to another functioning server.

 Cloud hosting has an upper hand in this regard.
-Even the advanced users as well (those on cloud) tend to have more features.
+Even the advanced users as well (those on the cloud) tend to have more features.
 They have unlimited everything, from storage to bandwidth and databases.

 Shared hosting is prone to more limits than the web host cares to divulge.
-Although the plan promises unlimited resources, if the monitoring team notices a user overusing the limited resources repercussions like suspensions can occur.
+Although the plan promises unlimited resources if the monitoring team notices a user overusing the limited resources repercussions like suspensions can occur.

 Cloud users are not prone to such offers or have very limited options.